-Which iPad models support Apple Pencil?
+Just which iPads support which Apple Pencil?

-Best answer: Every model of iPad that Apple currently sells new works with an Apple Pencil.
-The iPad, iPad Air 3, and iPad mini 5 all work with the first-generation Pencil, while the 2018 iPad Pro works with the second-generation Pencil.
+Best answer: Every iPad model that Apple currently sells new works with an Apple Pencil.
+The entry-level iPad is the only current iPad that works with the first-generation Apple Pencil.
+The iPad Air 5, iPad mini 6, and 2021 versions of the iPad Pro all work with the second-generation Apple Pencil.

 All of Apple's current-generation iPads support some version of the Apple Pencil

-Thanks to the release of the iPad Air 3 and iPad mini 5, all of Apple's current-generation iPads, from mini to Pro, support some version of the Apple Pencil.
-Note that if an iPad supports the first-generation Pencil, as of right now, it won't support the second-generation, and vice versa.
+With the release of the iPad Air 3 and iPad mini 5 in 2019, all of Apple's then-current-generation iPads, from mini to Pro, supported some version of the Apple Pencil.
+Thankfully, now with the releases of the iPad Air 5, iPad mini 6, and the latest versions of the iPad Pro, that's still true.

+Note that if an iPad supports the first-generation Apple Pencil, it won't support the second-generation, and vice versa.

 Which iPads support the first-generation Apple Pencil?